jongio/vscodespaces/vscodespaces/quickstarts/browser.md

 ## 2. Create a plan

-A Codespaces plan is required to create Codespaces environments.
+A Codespaces plan is required to create a codespace.
 To create a new plan, use either the **Create new plan** item in the **Plan Selector** menu in the header bar or the **Create Codespace** button, which will create a new plan as part of the create codespace workflow.

 ![Create Visual Studio Codespaces plan](../images/create-plan-vso-01.png)

 Fill in the form with the following information:

 - **Subscription**: Choose any existing Azure subscription you'd like.
-- **Location**: Choose the supported regions geographically closest to you.
+- **Location**: Choose the supported region geographically closest to you.
 Supported locations are:
   - East US
   - Southeast Asia
   - West Europe